kaltura/DeveloperPortalDocs/documentation/Media-Ingest-and-Preperation/schedulingAPI.md

 ### Pull Request

-The Pull request can be implemented via HTTP or FTP:
+The pull request can be implemented via HTTP or FTP:

 * **HTTP**: The schedule can be pulled using the API through XML, JSON or iCal.
 * **FTP**: The schedule can be pulled using an abstract FTP server that will log in using the Kaltura API user and will display events as files.